 - Did you ever feel the need for customer support?
 If so, on a scale of 1 to 10, how was the experience?

 3. Focus On Your Target Customer

-Now that you have learned about the various buyer personas that engage with your company focus on an individual or a few target customers.
+Now that you have learned about the various buyer personas that engage with your company focus on one customer persona or a few target customers.

-Don’t forget that a journey map tracks a customer’s experience who is taking a very particular path with your business.
-If you bundle too many personas into a single journey, the map won’t show the experience of your customers accurately.
+Don’t forget that a journey map tracks a customer’s experience who is taking a particular path with your business.
+If you bundle too many personas into a single journey, the map won’t demonstrate the use cases adequately the experience of your customers accurately.

 There is no need to worry about the ones you don’t select, as you can continually develop a new journey map specific to those types of customers.